Feeling Depressed at 36 Weeks Pregnant? You're Not Alone

 The Question of Medication

-Many antidepressants, particularly Selective Serotonin Reuptake Inhibitors (SSRIs), are considered safe during pregnancy and have been studied extensively.
-Medications like sertraline (Zoloft) and citalopram (Celexa) are often first-line treatments because of their strong safety profiles.
+Many antidepressants, particularly SSRIs, are considered safe during pregnancy and have been studied extensively.
+Medications like sertraline and citalopram are often first-line treatments because of their strong safety profiles.
+This decision is personal and made in collaboration with your doctor.

 Small Steps You Can Take Right Now